-I recently realized that I hate negative feedback.
-I don’t know why it took me so long to understand this about myself — when I started working I wouldn’t even look at my performance reviews because I was so scared that it would contain criticism — but running an agency business that makes negative feedback unavoidable.
+Recently I realized that I really hate negative feedback.
+I don’t know why it took me so long to understand this about myself — when I started working I wouldn’t even look at my performance reviews because I was so scared that it would contain criticism — but running an agency business has made it unavoidable.
 If you run a software business and your software is buggy or your service is bad, your customers just churn or never show up.
 The negative feedback is implicit, and in order to get to the explicit stuff, you have to conduct user interviews and surveys, which most companies never do.

 But when you run an agency business, your clients have no problem giving you negative feedback directly.
 On top of that, engagements are on a contract basis and clients are lot more willing to fire their agencies than their full-time employees.
 This raises the stakes.

 To run an agency business is to see the work relationship stripped down to its essence — money in, service out.
 Negative feedback that has to be couched in very careful, empathetic terms when it comes to a full-time employee, can be much more blunt when communicated to an agency.